 12. White Allium and Feverfew

 White Allium contrast with dainty feverfew

-Try using the same colour but contrast with the flower shape and size as with this white Allium and feverfew.
+Try using the same colour but contrast the flower shape and size as with this white Allium and Feverfew.

 Combining climbing plants

 Soft pink rambling rose and Perle D'Azur Clematis in an old apple tree

 A soft pink Rambling Rose and Perle D'Azur Clematis in an old apple tree makes a very effective plant combo, and you still get apples!